q2-micom

 MICOM extends the concept of FBA beyond a single genotype to entire microbial communities.
 In particular, it tries to reduce the space of feasible fluxes by imposing a tradeoff between optimization of community-wide biomass production and the individual (“selfish”) maximization of biomass production for each taxon.
 To do so, MICOM makes the following assumptions:

 Not all of these assumptions may be fulfilled by the system you are studying.
 The farther you are from fulfilling them, the less accurate predictions by MICOM are likely to be.
+A complete discussion of the assumptions and logic underlying MICOM can be found at [1] and [2].

 using the following steps.